 IoT devices range from home appliances like light bulbs to security systems to business and industrial devices that collect and deliver business intelligence.
 Two-thirds of all consumers will likely have at least one connected device in their homes by the year 2019.

-Which brings up another question: are you going to develop an IoT device or produce an app for an existing device?
-Your business, the purpose for your IoT involvement, and budget are just a few considerations for answering this question.
+This brings up another question: will you develop an IoT device or produce an app for an existing device?
+Your business, the purpose for your IoT involvement, and your budget are just a few considerations for answering this question.

 Do you need help in determining what the IoT has to offer and developing apps for mobile devices?
 Glance can help.
 Contact us for your development needs.